ftchirou/faical.dev/src/modern-swift-data-access-layers/README.md

 - Users can add and edit movies in the database
 - Users can fetch a specific movie using its id
 - Users can filter movies based on their rating, their release date or any other movie's property
-- All the operations above are made by performing HTTP requests against an API
+- All the operations above are made by sending HTTP requests to an API
-- All the operations above should be mirrored in a local database from which movies will be fetched in case an error occurs with the remote store (e.g. when the internet connectivity is not available).
+- All the write operations above (add and edit) should be mirrored in a local database from which movies will be fetched in case an error occurs with the remote store (e.g. when the internet connectivity is not available).

-Using our `Store` abstraction, implementing these features in an expressive way should be straightforward.
+Using our `Store` abstraction, implementing these features should be straightforward.

 We start by creating a type `MovieRepository`.